28-Year-Old Linebacker – New Orleans Saints

 With five straight years with at least 118 tackles, Lofton has one of the highest floors among IDP linebackers.
 He heads into 2014 with back-to-back 120-tackle seasons in New Orleans, and he had a 147...

 Signed a five-year deal with the Saints in March of 2012.

-Lofton (ankle) made seven tackles (six solo) in Monday night's loss to the Ravens.
+Lofton (ankle) made 10 tackles (seven solo) in Sunday's win against the Steelers.